It is not done - Iniesta clears up Barcelona contract confusion

 Last week, Bartomeu told Mundo Deportivo that Barca had an "agreement in principle" for Spain great Iniesta to extend his career-long association with the club beyond the end of the season.

-"When there is a principle of agreement it is understood that everything is done.
+"When there is a principle of an agreement, it is understood that everything is done.
 And it is not done," Iniesta told reporters.

 "I have been talking for some time.
 Things are going as they are.
 My only desire is to perform to the maximum and win titles with the club.